Myanmar's artists fight back after coup | DW | 16.02.2021

 As chairman of the Association of Myanmar Contemporary Art (AMCA), Htein Lin is constantly in touch with many artists.

 A military crackdown can be very hard and Htein Lin knows this.
-In 1998, he was sent to prison for seven years for political dissent, but that didn't stop him from pursuing his work as an activist.
-Lin, who is 54 now, painted in his cell, despite being forbidden to do so, using plates and saucers, and his prison uniform as a canvas.
+In 1998, he was sent to prison for almost seven years for political dissent, but that didn't stop him from pursuing his work as an activist.
+Lin, who is 54 now, painted in his cell, despite being forbidden to do so, using bowls and cigarette lighters to make paintings and monoprints on the cotton prison uniform.
 "This 2021 protest has a different dynamic, with fewer leaders, and a more organic nature.
 Every group — from the garment worker unions to gays to golden retriever owners clubs — is out on the streets."

 "Those who lead this revolution are from Generation Z," writes Moe Satt, a performance artist who, like Htein Lin, is also a member of the AMCA.
 "They grew up with high technology.
 Generation Z is very smart.
 Generation Z knows well that normal revolution is not effective."